s-damian/phoenix-crud-example/README.md

 mix ecto.migrate
 ```

+## You can run the server, and you can run these demo URLs

 Run the server:

 ```
 mix phx.server
 ```

-## After configuring your Web Server, you can run these demo URLs
+Run demo URLs:

 * http://127.0.0.1:4000/admin/articles